adobe/spectrum-css/.changeset/wild-lemons-spend.md

 ### Helptext S2 Migration

 The helptext S2 component has some updated spacing and typography tokens.
+The error message validation icon has also been updated.

+#### Deprecated tokens

+`--spectrum-help-text-top-to-workflow-icon-small`
+`--spectrum-help-text-top-to-workflow-icon-medium`
+`--spectrum-help-text-top-to-workflow-icon-large`
+`--spectrum-help-text-top-to-workflow-icon-extra-large`

+#### New mod

+There is a mod to align the help text label vertically if the message is one line `--mod-helptext-align-text`.
+The default is `flex-start` which supports multiline wrapped text.